Mary Somerville (broadcasting executive): Personal life

-Somerville was married to journalist Ralph Penton Brown, with whom she had one son, from 3 July 1928 to 1945, when the marriage was dissolved.
-She was allowed to maintain her position at BBC even after her divorce because of a 1933 BBC ruling in which "the retention of women after marriage is to be regarded as the exception."
+Somerville was married to journalist Ralph Penton Brown from 3 July 1928 to 1945, when the marriage was dissolved.
+She had one son with John Freeman.
+She was allowed to maintain her position at BBC after her marriage as the BBC's marriage bar, enacted in 1933, allowed women of exceptional value to remain with the Corporation.
+The marriage bar stated that "the retention of women after marriage is to be regarded as the exception," and Somerville was deemed to have the exceptional qualities required.
 On 20 July 1962, she married Eric Rowan Davies, a BBC producer.

 She was diabetic, and "used to alarm [BBC producer Leonie] Cohn by casually yanking up her skirts during Talks meetings and injecting herself with insulin."

 In 1935, she was appointed an Officer of the Order of the British Empire (OBE) in recognition of her efforts.
 She received an honorary MA degree from the University of Manchester in 1943.

 She died at her home in Bath on 1 September 1963.
 Obituaries were published in The Times (written by Reith) and The New York Times.
 A forty-minute commemorative programme was broadcast by the BBC Home Service on 31 May 1964.